Taliparamba: Demographics

 As of the 2011 census, Taliparamba Municipality had population of 72,465 of which 33,779 are males while 38,685 are females with an area of 43.08 km2.

 In 2015, Anthoor region was carved from Taliparamba Municipality and formed a separate Anthoor Municipality.
 After bifurcation, Taliparamba Municipality had a population of 44,247 which consists of 20,838 males and 23,409 females with an area of 18.96 km2.
 The female sex ratio here is of 1187 against state average of 1084.
 The average population density is 2334 pd/sqkm.

 Literacy rate of Taliparamba town is 96% higher than state average of 94.00%.
 In Taliparamba, male literacy is around 97.50% while female literacy rate is 93.06%.

 Kinfra Textile Park

 Kinfra Textile Park Taliparamba located in Nadukani near Taliparamba established in 2010 by Kinfra spread over 50.18 hectares is the hub of textile manufacturing activities in Kannur district.
 A textile dyeing and printing centre also is being facilitated in Nadukani Kinfra Apparel Park.

 Politics

 The political landscape of Taliparamba Assembly is dominated by the CPI(M).
-The current MLA of Taliparamba is M.V.
-Govindan, the present state secretary of CPI(M) who won by a margin of 22,689 votes in the 2021 Kerala Legislative Assembly election.
+The current MLA of Taliparamba is T.K.
+Govindan, who won the 2026 Kerala Legislative Assembly election.

 Taliparamba municipality has strong presence of IUML, CPI(M) along with nominal presence of INC and BJP.
 Taliparamba municipality is currently ruled by UDF allied IUML.